mbeddr/mps-platform-docs/src/doc/docs/aspects/behavior.md

     }
     ```

-??? question "Why does the virtual method have `isVirtual=false`?"
+??? question "Why does the virtual method have *isVirtual=false*?"

     > Given there is a virtual behavior method `getPresentation`.
-    > When I override `getPresentation` in a sub-concept
+    > When I override `getPresentation` in a subconcept
-    > hhen I see it displays the overriding method to be virtual.
+    > then I see it displays the overriding method to be virtual.

     > ![virtual getPresentation](virtual_getPresentation.png)